The A-Team: Casting

 Although the part of Face was written by Frank Lupo and Stephen J. Cannell with Dirk Benedict in mind, NBC insisted that the part should be played by another actor.
 Therefore, in the pilot, Face was portrayed by Tim Dunigan, who was later replaced by Benedict, with the comment that Dunigan was "too tall and too young".
 According to Dunigan: "I look even younger on camera than I am.
 So it was difficult to accept me as a veteran of the Vietnam War, which ended when I was a sophomore in high school."

 Tia Carrere was intended to join the principal cast of the show in its fifth season after appearing in the season four finale, providing a tie to the team's inception during the war.
 Unfortunately for this plan, Carrere was under contract to General Hospital, which prevented her from joining The A-Team.
 Her character was abruptly dropped as a result.

-According to Mr. T's account in Bring Back...
+According to Mr. T in Bring Back...
 The A-Team in 2006, the role of B. A. Baracus was written specifically for him.
 This is corroborated by Cannell's own account of the initial concept proposed by Tartikoff.

-James Coburn, who co-starred in The Magnificent Seven, was considered for the role of Hannibal in The A-Team, while George Peppard (Hannibal) was the original consideration for the role of Vin (played by Steve McQueen instead) in The Magnificent Seven.
-Robert Vaughn played one of main characters in the film.
+James Coburn, who co-starred in The Magnificent Seven, was considered for the role of Hannibal in The A-Team, and George Peppard (Hannibal) was the original consideration for the role of Vin (played by Steve McQueen instead) in The Magnificent Seven.